solve3-org/contracts/README.md

     * `setSigner(address _account, bool _flag)`: Sets the signer status of an account.
     * `transferOwnership(address _newOwner)`: Transfers ownership of the contract.
     * `recoverERC20(address _token)`: Recovers ERC20 tokens.
+    * `verifyProof(bytes calldata _proof)`: Verifies a proof and returns account of the proof, timestamp and whether the proof was verified or not.
 * **Events**:

     * `OwnershipTransferred`: Triggered when contract ownership is transferred.